hoangduytran/blender-manual/manual/files/blend/previews.rst

    See :doc:`Python Security </advanced/scripting/security>` to configure default trust options.
 Save Backups
    Keep a :ref:`backup version <bpy.types.PreferencesFilePaths.save_version>` (``blend1-file``)
-   of the files when saving with generated previews.
+   of the files when saving with cleared previews.